alexandra-zaharia/ParticleSimulator/README.md

 ![Particle simulator screenshot](particle_simulator_screenshot.png)

 This project is an adaptation of the particle simulator code from the free Udemy course [C++ Tutorial for Complete Beginners](https://www.udemy.com/free-learn-c-tutorial-beginners) by John Purcell.
-The current implementation adds the possibility to interactively modify various simulation parameters (such as number of particles or particle color and radius) through [Dear ImGui](https://github.com/ocornut/imgui) widgets.
+The current implementation adds the possibility to interactively modify various simulation parameters (such as number of particles, particle color, color cycling speed, particle radius, spin, and speed) through [Dear ImGui](https://github.com/ocornut/imgui) widgets.

 ## Dependencies